ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.1.6 Disengaging

-You can always abandon a **contest**, but, in addition to failing at the **story obstacle**, you may also suffer negative consequences.
-In a **contest** where your opponent intends to harm you, you will always suffer negative consequences if you withdraw, unless you successfully **disengage**.
-If your opponent also decides to **disengage** you both do; it is a stand-off and neither side obtains the **prize**.
+You can always abandon a **sequence**, but, in addition to failing at the **story obstacle**, you may also suffer negative consequences as your opponent may take a **parting shot** against you, as though you had suffered a **defeat**.
+Likewise, your opponent might seek to disengage before being defeated, entitling you to a **parting shot**.
+Taking the **parting shot** is always optional as it may worsen the attacker's position.

-To make a contested attempt to **disengage**, you make an **asymmetrical round**, using the **ability** relevant to the **contest** you’re trying to wriggle out of.

-If you fail, your effort is wasted and the score against you increases, as it would have during a normal **round**.
-If you succeed, you escape the clutches, literal or metaphorical, of your opponent, without further harm from that **round**.
-In the case of a **group contest**, you do not count as 'last contestant standing' for the purpose of determining victory.
-The GM applies **consequences** against you immediately based upon your *tally* according to the **sequence** type.

 ### 5.1.7 Unrelated Actions

-If you are not currently enmeshed in a **round**, either after a successful disengagement, or after winning a **sequence** as part of a **group sequence**, you may take actions within the scene that do not directly contribute to the **defeat** of the other side.
+If you are not currently enmeshed in a **round**, you may take actions within the scene that do not directly contribute to the **defeat** of the other side.
 These **unrelated actions** may grant an **augment** to yourself or to a teammate.
 You may achieve a secondary story objective.
 This resembles an **asymmetrical round**, except that, as you are not targeted by any opponents, there is no additional risk.

 ### 5.1.8 Parting Shot

-Immediately after you defeat an opponent, you may attempt to worsen the defeat suffered by your opponent by engaging in a **parting shot**.
+Immediately after you **defeat** an opponent, you may attempt to worsen the defeat suffered by your opponent by engaging in a **parting shot**.
 This is an attempt (metaphoric or otherwise) to kick your opponent while he’s down:

 * Striking an incapacitated enemy
 * Attacking a retreating army
 * Attaching one more punitive rider to a legal settlement
 * Demanding additional money from a business partner
 * Delivering one last humiliating insult

-Your GM should not use a **parting shot** for the **resistance**.

 The **parting shot** is another **contest** against your **defeated** opponent.
 The **ability** you use must relate to the consequences the opposition will suffer, but needn’t be the same one you used to win the **contest**.
 If the loser is a PC they use a suitable **ability** to resist; otherwise the GM rolls a suitable **resistance** value.